KxSystems/docs/docs/interfaces/solace/user-guide.md

 Where

-- `options` is a dictionary of options consisting of a symbol to symbol mapping.
+- `options` is a symbol to symbol dictionary mapping Solace properties to their values.
 	- A list of possible session properties are listed [here](https://docs.solace.com/API-Developer-Online-Ref-Documentation/c/group___session_props.html).
 	- Common properties are `SESSION_HOST`,  `SESSION_VPN_NAME`, `SESSION_USERNAME`, `SESSION_PASSWORD`, `SESSION_RECONNECT_RETRIES`.
-	- Mapping is from Solace property to kdb+ value

 !!!Warning
 	You must be connected before running any subsequent solace functions.